GCuser99/ffmpeg-vba/README.md

 ## Features

 - Support for automating command line executables FFmpeg, FFprobe, and FFplay
-- Wrappers for a useful functionality subset, including common tasks like trimming, editing, overlays, re-encoding, and more
+- Wrappers for a useful functionality subset, including common tasks like trimming, editing, overlays, filtering, re-encoding, and more
 - Convenient video file play-back for instant feedback
 - Utility support for relative file paths, VBA RGB color specification, intermediate file deletion
 - Ability to build and run your own commands if wrapper not already provided